afska/gba-link-connection/docs/wireless_adapter.md

 - Send length: 0, Response length: 1+

-- It's returns a list of the connected adapters, similar to what `AcceptConnections` responds, but also:
+- It's returns a list of the connected adapters, similar to what `PollConnections` responds, but also:

   - `SlotStatus` has an extra word at the start of the response, indicating the `clientNumber` that the next connection will have (or `0xFF` if the room is not accepting new clients).
-  - `SlotStatus` can be called after `EndHost`, while `AcceptConnections` fails.
+  - `SlotStatus` can be called after `EndHost`, while `PollConnections` fails.

 #### ConfigStatus - `0x15`